The Curious Case of Benjamin Button (musical): Act Two

 On 6 June 1944, Benjamin and Little Jack fight in the Battle of Normandy.
 Meanwhile, as a result of their night together, Elowen becomes pregnant with Benjamin's child ("The Western Wind (Reprise)").
 Benjamin returns home to Elowen and his new son, Locryn.
 The family enjoys a quieter life after the end of World War II, welcoming a second child to the family - a daughter, Lowen.
 Benjamin's continued reverse-ageing means he has to surreptitiously apply grey hair dye and draw fake wrinkles on his skin to keep up his appearance of an older man ("The Tide is Comin' In").
-Roger Button, now in his 60s, unexpectedly turns up at Benjamin's house and, while congratulating Benjamin on his family, tells Benjamin that his disguise of ageing normally will eventually be found out.
+Roger Button, now aged 78, unexpectedly turns up at Benjamin's house and, while congratulating Benjamin on his family, tells Benjamin that his disguise of ageing normally will eventually be found out.

 On 31 January 1958, Benjamin walks Lowen home from school, taking a route through the harbour in order to buy more hair dye and makeup from the chemist.
-Unaware that a chain of events had already been set in motion prior to Benjamin and Lowen beginning that journey, Benjamin is distracted by an explosion in the harbour-side tea rooms run by the elderly Miss Maggie Moncrief, and does not notice Lowen slipping from the harbour wall down into the waves.
+Unaware that a chain of events had already been set in motion prior to Benjamin and Lowen beginning that journey, Benjamin is distracted by an explosion in the harbour-side tea rooms run by the elderly Miss Maureen Moncrief, and does not notice Lowen slipping from the harbour wall down into the waves.
 Benjamin dives into the sea to save Lowen but she drowns ("Matter of Time II").
 Devastated, Elowen and Benjamin mourn their daughter ("The Tide is Comin' In (Reprise)").
 Elowen reveals she knows about Benjamin's concealment of his age and his lies.
 On 28 February 1958, Benjamin, unable to cope with his situation, leaves Elowen and travels the world to find a cure for his reverse-ageing ("Rollin' Away").

 On 28 November 1963, Benjamin (aged 25) encounters Little Jack (now a ship's captain) in Portsmouth, New Hampshire.
 Little Jack does not recognise him at first; Benjamin reveals his reverse-ageing to him and Jack, while somewhat recognising Benjamin, refuses to believe him and rejects him ("Rollin' Away (Reprise)").
 Believing he has nowhere else to turn, Benjamin fills his pockets with stones and walks into the sea to end his life ("The Kraken's Lullaby (Reprise)").
 As he exhales his last breath and begins to sink himself, he notices something floating above him.
 Over the past nineteen years, the message he had sealed in a bottle from Portsmouth, England back in 1944 had drifted around the world and floats above him at the precise moment he begins to drown ("A Glass Bottle").
 Fighting against the tide, he swims up and reads "words written by an older, and wiser man" on the beach.
 He resolves to return to Cornwall to Elowen, vowing to repair his relationship with his wife and son, and to embrace the reality of his life rather than hiding it from the world ("Home (Reprise)").